Jane Draycott

-Jane Draycott FRSL is a British poet, artistic collaborator (sound montages, etc) and poetry translator.
+Jane Draycott FRSL is a British poet, artistic collaborator (sound montages, etc) and poetry translator specialising in Dutch.
 She was born in London in 1954 and studied at King's College London and the University of Bristol.

-Draycott's fifth collection The Kingdom was published in 2023 by Carcanet Press.
+Draycott's fifth collection, The Kingdom, was published in 2023 by Carcanet Press.

 Teaching

 Draycott teaches as Senior Associate Tutor on Oxford University's MSt in Creative Writing, and until 2022 was Senior Lecturer in the Department of English and Creative Writing at Lancaster University as well as a mentor on the Crossing Borders creative writing initiative, set up by the British Council and Lancaster University.
 In addition to her work at Oxford and Lancaster, she was Royal Literary Fund Fellow at Oxford Brookes University 2004-06, as well as at Aston University in 2010-12 and Royal Holloway University of London 2021-22.
 In 2014-16 she was a Royal Literary Fund [RLF] Lector, becoming an Advisory Fellow in 2018 and appointed as an RLF Associate Fellow in 2022.